Scalingo/documentation/src/_posts/platform/deployment/2000-01-01-deploy-with-gitlab.md

 push to a selected branch of your repository.
 You can enable the "Auto deploy" on your application when creating the link or later, with the following command:

+{% note %}
+GitLab CI jobs have the option `allow_failure` that allows jobs to fail.
+We take it into consideration when deploying your application or your review apps.<br>
+If one or more of your GitLab jobs failed but have this option enabled, the deployment will be triggered.<br>
+But if one job without the option failed, the deployment is aborted.
+{% endnote %}

 ```
 $ scalingo --app my-app integration-link-update --auto-deploy --branch master
 ```